adityxrajj/stopwatch/README.md

 # Stopwatch

-This repository contains a simple and elegant **Stopwatchc** built with HTML, CSS, and JavaScript.
+This repository contains a simple and elegant **Stopwatch** built with HTML, CSS, and JavaScript.
 The application allows users to start, stop, reset, and record lap times in an intuitive and visually appealing interface.

 ## Features